mikeizbicki/ucr-cs100/textbook/using-bash/shell-scripts/README.md

 bash: ./hello.sh: Permission denied
 ```

-Here, if we want to check the permission of the file, we can use 'ls -l' command to check the details of the file:
+Here, if we want to check the permission of the file, we can use `ls -l` command to check the details of the file:

 ```
 $ ls -l hello.sh
 -rw------- 1 user group 35 Dec  4 04:40 hello.sh
 ```

-We can see that we only have 'rw', which means a reading and writing permission for the user.
+We can see that we only have `rw`, which means a reading and writing permission for the user.
 How do we add executing permission for the user?
-Luckily, we have the 'chmod' command to change the permission of the files:
+Luckily, we have the `chmod` command to change the permission of the files:

 ```
 $ chmod u+x hello.sh